Cray-HPE/docs-csm/troubleshooting/README.md

 In the main repository landing page, change the branch to the CSM version being used on the system (for example, release/1.0, release/1.2, release/1.3).

-Use the pre-populated GitHub “Search or jump to...” function in the upper left hand side of the page and append keywords related to the exiting problem seen into the existing search.
-(The example searches for “ping” and “PXE” related troubleshooting resources on the “main” branch.)
+Use the pre-populated GitHub "Search or jump to..." function in the upper left hand side of the page and append keywords related to the exiting problem seen into the existing search.
+(The example searches for "ping" and "PXE" related troubleshooting resources on the "main" branch.)

 * Follow any run-books, guides, or procedures which are directly related to the problem.

-* Change the branch to “main” and search a second time to retrieve very recent or beta run-books and guides.
+* Change the branch to "main" and search a second time to retrieve very recent or beta run-books and guides.

-* Users can also expand the search beyond the “troubleshooting” section (instead of doing “path troubleshooting”) and/or use more advanced GitHub searches such as "path configure" to find the right context.
+* Users can also expand the search beyond the "troubleshooting" section (instead of doing "path troubleshooting") and/or use more advanced GitHub searches such as "path configure" to find the right context.

 ## Quick links